Hi, Sarah Roberts (she/they).

 Often, there isn’t much we can do to drastically change these larger societal issues like poverty, intergenerational trauma, racism, homophobia, or ableism.
 However, by acknowledging these forces’ impact on us, we begin to have greater self-compassion and likely greater empathy for those around us.
 We can also decide what, if anything, we want to do to ‘be the change we wish to see in the world.’

-At this time, my personal policy is for clients to be masked in her office: I will also wear a mask.
+At this time, Sarah’s personal policy is for clients to be masked in her office: She will also wear a mask.
 If you do not wish to wear a mask, please book via Telehealth or reach out to another provider who has a more liberal policy.
 Thank you for being so understanding.”

 PA License #CW022952